Trouble in Tahiti: Synopsis

 Prelude – A smiling jazz trio sings of perfect life in an affluent, unnamed suburban town, with its little white houses and happy, loving families ("Mornin' Sun").
 The town could be anywhere; many names (such as Ozone Park and Beverly Hills) are mentioned.

 Scene I – Real life in suburbia contrasts greatly with what the Trio has painted.
 Sam and Dinah are having breakfast, alternating between habitual bickering and lyrical moments of longing for kindness.
 Dinah is angry with Sam.
 She accuses him of having an affair with his secretary, which he denies.
 She also reminds Sam that their son Junior's play is that afternoon, but Sam insists that his handball tournament at the gym is more important, to which she retorts, "To hell with the gym".
 She needs more money to pay for her analyst, who Sam calls an "out-and-out fake".
-Dinah says Sam should go too, which suggestion Sam pays no attention to.
+Dinah says Sam should go too, a suggestion which Sam pays no attention to.
 They agree that this is not the way to live, and they will have a conversation about their relationship problems in the evening.
 They both ask each other for kindness, ask the other for help "to love you again" and pray that the wall built up between them can be broken down.
 They continue to argue until Sam leaves for the office, late for his train.

 Scene II – Sam, at work, exuding confidence, is dealing with business on the telephone.
 On the phone, he turns down entreaties from Mr. Partridge, presumably for a loan.
 The chorus calls him a genius and a "marvelous man".

 Then comes a call from "Bill", who he is glad to lend money to: "You'll return it whenever you want to...
 Is it sufficient?"
 Coincidentally, Bill is also participating in the handball tournament with Sam.
 The chorus observes that "When it comes to the giving, no one touches big-hearted Sam".

 Scene III – In her analyst's office, Dinah recalls a dream about finding an imaginary garden amid a "black and bare" landscape, and sings about the image longingly.

 Meanwhile, at Sam's office, he asks his secretary if he ever made a pass at her.
 When reminded of an incident, he insists, in a menacing way, that it was an accident and that she should forget that it ever happened.